themayurkumbhar/themayurkumbhar.github.io/posts/getting-started.md

 ### Setting up changes in github

   Once you are ready with your portfolio files, make sure then are commited and pushed to your github repository named `<your_github_username>.github.io`.

+  Let's Now setup your special repository to act as website using github.
+  1. Goto `Settings` on your repository

+  2. Select `Pages` section, which will show you `Github Pages`

+  3. Now select dropdown `Source` and choose `master` branch to configure.
+  4. Wait for minute or two, you will get the link to your website
+  5. Boom! your website is ready!!!

+> Bonus Fact: You can include HTML/CSS tags in your MarkDown file to have more control over customizations! 😎

+---

+   If you face any issues, need more details/information you can [reach out to me](mailto:mayur.kumbhar@outlook.com) anytime!
+Keep Learning!
+Keep Exploring! ✌